joker-b/pi-connect-watch/README.md

 # pi-netwatch

 A small Raspberry Pi program to monitor home network connectivity to the internet, and to monitor the local and possibly-dynamic IP address (handy if you want to use SSH etc).
 Could work on other systems, I used a pi.

-The pi needs to have emailing enabled, and chnage the email address in this repo or your copy will send mail to me rather than you.
+The pi needs to have emailing enabled (I used `exim4`), and change the email address in this repo or your copy will send mail to me rather than you.

 Regularly ping common public servers.
 Keep a log of success or failure.
 Periodically send an email report describing the connectivity situation.

 Each time a report is sent, the email will also contain the current IPv4 and IPv6 addresses of the pi.

-To run (pthon2 btw):
+To run (python2 btw):

 `python netwatch.py`